allen-ajith/allen-ajith.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm an incoming MSCS student at [NYU Courant](https://cs.nyu.edu/home/index.html).
+I'm a MSCS student at [NYU Courant](https://cs.nyu.edu/home/index.html).

 I did my bachelors in Computer Science and Engineering at School of Engineering, [CUSAT](https://www.cusat.ac.in/)